ricardozanini/cicd-rest-app-ocp/README.md

   autoProvisionEnabled: false
 ```

-This is needed to not have Jenkins being auto provisioned on the namespace that will run the pipelines.
+This is needed to not have Jenkins being auto provisioned in the namespace that will run the pipelines.
 This way we can keep only one namespace with a single Jenkins installation.
 Every pipeline on the cluster will use this Jenkins.

 If you're using Minishift, this file is under those three directories: